APhillips17/APhillips17/README.md

 ![GitHubBanner](https://github.com/user-attachments/assets/825eb0e7-6d9f-46c3-bb96-fcbb3995edf2)
 # Hi, I'm Austin
-📖 Studying Programming at (WSCC) Walter's State Community College.<br/>
+📖 Studying Programming at Walter's State Community College (WSCC).<br>
-🤔 I'm an Software Developer with a passion for coding and solving problems.
-Currently focused on mastering C# and full-stack development.<br/>
+🤔 Aspiring Software Developer passionate about coding and problem-solving.
+Currently focused on mastering C# and full-stack development.<br>
-🧰 When I am not coding I like to enhance desktops and laptops both cosmetically and functionally.<br>
+🧰 Beyond coding, I enjoy enhancing desktops and laptops, combining cosmetic customization with functional upgrades.<br>
-🤓 As a child, I took things apart to see how they worked, driven by curiosity for the mechanics of the world.
-When I discovered computers, it felt like uncovering the next step in human evolution—a bridge between what we are and what we can become.
-What     truly captivated me was their role in exploring the cosmos, where machines and imagination together unlock the secrets of the universe.<br>
+🤓 As a child, I was driven by curiosity, always taking things apart to understand their mechanics.
+Discovering computers felt like unlocking the next step in human evolution—a bridge between what we are and what we can become.
+I’m especially fascinated by how computers drive space exploration and uncover the universe's mysteries.<br>
-👾 One day it is my hope to work for SpaceX.<br>
+👾 Dream Goal: To one day work for SpaceX, contributing to humanity's journey among the stars.<br>

 # 💻 Tech Knowledge